 Blanding’s and spotted turtles, both protected under Maine’s Endangered Species Act, have seen much of their freshwater wetland habitat destroyed or degraded.

-“As human population densities and rates of development increase in southern Maine, road mortality is becoming an ever-increasing threat,” IFW Biologist Phillip deMaynadier said.
+“As human population densities and rates of development increase in southern Maine, road mortality is becoming an ever-increasing threat,” said Phillip deMaynadier, a biologist with the Maine Department of Inland Fisheries and Wildlife.
 “The turtle’s shell is its signature adaptation that has served to protect adults from most predators for millions of years yet it is no match for a car’s tire.”